 Note: Total and Non-Manufacturing does not include Finance and Insurance.

 Published quarterly by the Ministry of Finance.
-Updated till the quarter of July-September 2016 (published on December 1st, 2016).
+Updated till the quarter of October-December 2016 (published on March 1st, 2017).

 Recent data trend:

 The corporate profit in Japan for the October-December quarter rose by 16.9% on a year on year (YoY) basis, the highest growth recorded in the past 5 quarters.
 Profits from manufacturers rose by 25.4% YoY, recording a first positive YoY growth since the April-June 2015 quarter.
 Non-manufacturers' profits grew by 12.5% YoY.
 After a seasonal adjustment, total current profit for Japanese companies are 19.77 trillion yen, setting a new historical record.